USS Sargent Bay: Construction

 Her construction was awarded to Kaiser Shipbuilding Company, Vancouver, Washington under a Maritime Commission contract, on 18 June 1942, under the name Didrickson Bay, as part of a tradition which named escort carriers after bays or sounds in Alaska.
 The escort carrier was laid down on 8 November 1943, under a Maritime Commission contract, MC hull 1120, by Kaiser Shipbuilding Company, Vancouver, Washington.
-She was launched on 31 January 1944; sponsored by Mrs. Edith W. DeBaun; transferred to the United States Navy and commissioned on 9 March 1944, with Captain William Theodore Rassieur in command.
+She was launched on 31 January 1944; sponsored by Mrs. Edith W. DeBaun; transferred to the United States Navy and commissioned on 9 March 1944.

 Service history

 Upon being commissioned, Sargent Bay underwent a shakedown cruise down the West Coast to San Diego.
 She then underwent a transport mission, ferrying P-47 Thunderbolts of the 333rd Fighter Squadron, 318th Fighter Group to Saipan.
 She unloaded her cargo on 18 July, and reported to the 3rd Fleet at Pearl Harbor on 17 August.
 The next day, she departed, bound for Eniwetok and Manus Island.
 On 6 November, she left Manus, assigned to Task Group 30.8 (Fleet Oiler and Transport Carrier Group) on the first of four tours with replenishment groups operating off the Philippines.
 She provided air cover and support for the vulnerable oilers which supplied the frontline fast carrier groups with fuel and replacement aircraft, enabling them to operate out at sea for long periods of time.
 During this time period, Sargent Bay was based out of Ulithi.
 She remained on this duty until 27 January 1945, staying out at sea in two to four week increments.

 In February 1945, Sargent Bay was assigned to Task Group 52.2, the escort carrier group responsible for providing air cover in preparation for the Invasion of Iwo Jima.
 Along five other carriers, she operated under the command of Rear Admiral Clifton Sprague, in Carrier Division 26.
 Her air contingent provided artillery spotting and close air support for the marines struggling through the island, and she also conducted aircraft screening for the task group, as well as anti-submarine patrols.
 She continued operations until 11 March, when she retired along with her task group.